Laxmiguddad/Smart-Trolley/README.md

 This project uses RFID technology to automatically detect items and calculate total bill.

+🔴 Problem Statement

+Long billing queues and manual scanning in supermarkets make the checkout process slow, inefficient, and inconvenient for customers.

+🟢 Proposed Solution

+A smart shopping cart using RFID and Arduino that automatically scans items, calculates the total cost in real time, and displays it instantly—reducing waiting time and improving the shopping experience.

 ## 🧰 Components Used

 * Arduino Nano